 In every organization, security incidents have become common.
-But how do we react to address these incidents as quickly as possible is important?
-The seriousness of consequences grows with time.
-Verizon releases the security breach reports worldwide every year.
-According to it, the vulnerabilities are increasing year on year despite all tools in place.
-These breaches are exposing email addresses, social security numbers, personally identifiable information, network information, healthcare records and credit banking information and lot more.
-To help businesses to be proactive and secure themselves, ServiceNow comes with full-stack security operations module.
+How we react to address these incidents as quickly as possible is important because the consequences of an attack grow with time.
+Verizon releases a security breach report every year and according to the report, vulnerabilities are increasing each year despite new security tools in place.
+These breaches are exposing personal and critical information to businesses and consumers.
+To help businesses be more proactive and protect themselves against cyber-attacks, ServiceNow comes with a full-stack security operations module.

 State of Security Infrastructure Overview

-Tools like SIEM, Endpoint technology, firewalls, vulnerability scanners, etc are generating reports that need additional correlation.
-These tools don’t integrate well with each other, don’t operate in the same way.
-Each tool requires different pieces of training and expertise to manage and identify the alerts coming out of them.
-Manually someone needs to correlate the data to identify the threats.
-They will give an only 1-dimensional view of the potential problem and they don’t understand the context identified in your infrastructure.
+Tools like SIEM, Endpoint technology, firewalls, and vulnerability scanners, generate reports that need additional correlation.
+These tools don’t integrate well with each other because they don’t operate in the same way.
+Each tool requires different pieces of training and expertise to manage.
+These reports must be manually interpreted and only give a one-dimensional view of the potential problem while excluding any context about your infrastructure.

 - Security Incident Response

 Security Incident Response

 This is the area where all security risks are tracked, which is sourced from various tools.
 Alerts are fed to the SIEM platform through event sensors, state sensors, and so on.
 There are other tools that also feed information to the SIEM platform depending on how you configure your infrastructure.
 ServiceNow has a lot of integrations for automation of threat intelligence, vulnerability and patching information to avoid manual interventions.
 Without ServiceNow, it can be a nightmare for analysts to manually correlate and see the whole picture of applications and services impacted.
 ServiceNow lists out the information automatically, thereby reducing human efforts and time.